Pokémon Mystery Dungeon: Games

 Shortly after the release of Explorers of Sky in Japan, the Pokémon Mystery Dungeon: Adventure Squad titles were released for the WiiWare exclusively in Japan.
 As such, they are the first and only Pokémon Mystery Dungeon games to never be released overseas.
 They were initially revealed as logos on pamphlets given out at McDonald's.
 These games utilize the 3D models from Pokémon Rumble and My Pokémon Ranch, making them the first games to use models instead of 2D sprites.
 This was done in an attempt to make "something that resembles a picture book".
 The three different versions have various differences, like starting points and initial Pokémon choices.
+They are subtitled Fire Adventure Team, Storm Adventure Team, and Light Adventure Team; the Starter Pokémon available in each version depends on their color (red, blue, and yellow respectively).
 There is a rescue feature where players can request for friends to revive their team.
 By using WiiConnect24, new missions are added to the game while the Wii is asleep, and players can share save data throughout all three games.
+Unlike other Pokémon Mystery Dungeon games, the player controls a normal Pokémon rather than a human turned into a Pokémon.
+It also features a mechanic called "Pokémon Tower", which allows the player to stack their Pokémon to do a special attack.
+The player can also use a Nintendo DS as a controller, the handheld's touchscreen allowing them to select Pokémon techniques.
+All three versions received an unofficial fan translation into English on April 28, 2020.

 In 2012, Pokémon Mystery Dungeon: Gates to Infinity was released for the Nintendo 3DS in Japan, before being released worldwide in 2013.
 From there on, the series use purpose-made 3D models, as opposed to 2D sprites or 3D models from other spin-off titles.

 Pokémon Super Mystery Dungeon is the latest non-remake release in the series, released in 2015 on Nintendo 3DS, then in 2016 in PAL regions.

-Finally, Pokémon Mystery Dungeon: Rescue Team DX is the latest title in the series, released on Nintendo Switch in 2020.
+Pokémon Mystery Dungeon: Rescue Team DX is the latest title in the series, released on Nintendo Switch in 2020.
 It is a remake of the original Rescue Team games on Nintendo DS and Game Boy Advance, united as one game, with a complete overhaul of the graphics and reworked gameplay.